AsohLove/System-Info-Dashboard/README.md

 ```

 ## About
-This project is built by with *bash commands* and to be able to execute this program you can a local copy by cloning [this repository](https://github.com/AsohLove/System-Info-Dashboard.git) with a terminal or command-line, navigate to the parent directory and then run the program with `./sysinfo.sh`
+This project is built with *bash commands* and to be able to execute this program you can get a local copy by cloning [this repository](https://github.com/AsohLove/System-Info-Dashboard.git) with a terminal or command-line, navigate to the parent directory and then run the program with `./sysinfo.sh`

 **Sample dashboard from running the program**

 ![Info Dashboard](/screenshots/Dash.png)

 ## Author